BTQ: Brisbane and Queensland

-7NEWS Brisbane is directed by Neil Warren and presented by Max Futcher and Sharyn Ghidella from weeknights and Katrina Blowers on weekends from Seven's Brisbane studios, located at Mount Coot-tha.
-Sport is presented by Shane Webcke from Sunday to Wednesday and Ben Davis from Thursday to Saturday.
-Weather is presented by Tony Auden from Sunday to Thursday and Paul Burt on Friday and Saturday.
+Seven News Brisbane is directed by Michael Coombes and presented by Max Futcher and Sarah Greenhalgh on weeknights and Samantha Heathwood on weekends from Seven's Brisbane studios, located at Mount Coot-tha.
+Sport is presented by Steve Titmus from Sunday to Wednesday and Ben Davis from Thursday to Saturday.
+Weather is presented by certified meteorologist Tony Auden from Sunday to Thursday and Coastal Expert Paul Burt on Friday and Saturday.

 The bulletin is also simulcast in Brisbane on local radio station 96.5 Family FM, to regional Queensland viewers in the Sunshine Coast, Wide Bay-Burnett, Toowoomba, Rockhampton, Mackay, Townsville and Cairns television markets via the Seven Queensland network and across central & remote areas of eastern Australia, on Southern Cross Central.

 Previously, Tracey Challenor presented the weekend news for many years until her resignation in February 2007.
 Cummins was first appointed to the weekday weather in 2005 after more than a year of the Brisbane bulletin not having a weather presenter; former kids show presenter Tony Johnston had this role in 2003.
 Cummins was replaced by former Nine weatherman John Schluter in early 2007 and she was moved to weekends.
 Ghidella joined Seven News in 2007 and replaced Challenor.

 In October 2002, Rod Young moved from ABC News in Brisbane to co-anchor with Kay McGrath.
 She had presented Seven News Brisbane solo for the previous nine months following the retirement of Frank Warrick.
 Their dual presenter format has proved to be successful.
 Following a couple of lean years coming second to Nine News Brisbane, Seven News Brisbane regained its ratings lead by 2007, helped by the recruitment of ex-Nine weatherman John Schluter and director of news Rob Raschke.
 In 2008, Seven News Brisbane was officially the #1 bulletin in Brisbane, winning all 40 ratings weeks.

 In January 2013, Sharyn Ghidella and Bill McDonald were appointed Sunday to Thursday presenters with Kay McGrath and Rod Young moving to present on Friday & Saturday.
 It was also announced that Ghidella will present a local edition of Today Tonight.

 In March 2018, McDonald was removed as co-anchor of the bulletin, and was replaced by Max Futcher following poor ratings.

+In January 2024, it was announced that Samantha Heathwood will replace Katrina Blowers as weekend news presenter from 3 February.
+Blowers will share presenting Seven Afternoon News with Heathwood and will be a reporter.